- 1973 born in Haltern, Germany

 Dipl.-Ing.
 TU/SIA Martin Stumpf

-In February 2009, the pharmaceutical company Hofmann & La Roche made an international call for tender for the structural engineering work of their 178m tall office building.
+In February 2009, the pharmaceutical company F. Hoffmann-La Roche AG made an international call for tender for the structural engineering work of their 178m tall office building.
 Our company was selected during the tendering process due to our references and methods of operation.
 Martin Stumpf took over the project management for Bau 1 in Basel and transferred his principal work location to Basel.

 As well as Bau 1, there were an increasing number of competitions and smaller projects in operation.
 In the summer of 2012, we moved into our new offices in the picturesque St. Alban valley in Basel.
 Our team consists primarily of engineers, draftspersons, and site managers so that we are perfectly established for all tasks concerning sophisticated structural engineering.